 The year started with a new lockdown which has significantly restricted everybody's activity.
 The charity now has an office at the BMECP centre which will be staffed in a part time capacity from late May 2021.

-Additionally, the charity has launched Street Support - Brighton & Hove with partners, many of them members of Brighton & Hove Faith in Action and is now looking more closely at social prescribing and befriending to support people re-socialise and counteract any mental health issues that might have arrisen during this period.
+During the lockdowns, the charity has launched Street Support - Brighton & Hove with partners, many of them members of Brighton & Hove Faith in Action and is now looking more closely at social prescribing and befriending to support people re-socialise and counteract any mental health issues that might have arrisen during this period.

 The year started with further development of the Homelessness Faith Partnership just before the Covid-19 pandemic led to a UK lock down.
 The Faith Council has moved on line and was meeting every week during the lock down and moved to every other week in July.
 It focused on co-ordination of the faith based community responses to the pandemic, interfacing with the council, police and wider voluntary sector and has latterly moved to supporting faith groups re-open places of worship safely, providing risk assessments and best practice as well as links to PPE and other resources.

 The Faith Tour got underway with a visit to the Bodhisattva Centre in Hove and Middle Street Synagogue in central Brighton.
 The tour was put on hold in late March 2020 as lock down commenced.
 Since then a number of videos have been made in the Reform Synagogue, the Coptic Orthodox Church and various projects organised by Muslim and Christian groups demonstrating the work of the communities during the pandemic and introducing these faith communities to a wider audience.